Herbs were originally known as herbaceous plants (soft fleshy stems and foliage) and used by Herbalists or anyone wanting to improve their health.

 - Support plants

-At the Workshops I demonstrated methods of growing herbs, and other plants, from seed sowing and vegetative propagating.
+The methods used to grow herbs, and other plants, include seed sowing and vegetative propagating.

 For more information on sowing seeds successfully read my article here - http://soiltosupper.com/simple-steps-to-sowing-seeds/

 Growing new plants from cuttings, or small pieces of plants, is quite easy once you know all the simple steps.

 Here’s the easy steps to growing more plants…

 - Take cuttings from healthy plants, early in the morning or late afternoon

 - Have all equipment ready to go – pots, propagating mix, sharp secateurs, small plastic cups half filled with diluted liquid fertiliser, hand sprayer filled with diluted liquid fertiliser, plastic tray lined with newspaper, plant labels and marker pen

 - Cut pieces of plant into small short stems, trim large leaves in half (to reduce moisture loss through leaves) and remove any flowers, buds and old leaves